ropellad/LDD3-Notes/Chapter__12_PCI_Drivers.md

 ### Configuration Registers and Initialization

 All PCI devices have at least a 256-byte address space.
 The first 64 bytes are standardized while the rest are device dependent.
 Figure 12-2 shows the layout of the device-independent configuration space.
-The book has a really nice picture of this space, but here is the best online equialent I could find ((c) Micronet Co.):
+The book has a really nice picture of this space, but here is the best online equialent I could find (&copy; Micronet Co.):

 ![14.png](http://www.mnc.co.jp/english/INtime/faq07-2_kanren/images/14.png)